bolicos/fictional-goggles/README.md

 ---

 ## 🛠 Changes Made
-List the changes you made in this pull request.
-Make sure they are clear and relevant to the task or issue you are addressing.
+List the changes this pull request mades.
+Ensure they are clear and relevant to the task or issue you are addressing.
+Try to use a prefix to inform the changes

 **Example:**
-- Added filtering logic for the `DragonController`.
+- Feat - Add filtering flow for the `DragonController`.
-- Implemented the filter by species method in the service layer.
+- Feat - Implement the filter by species method in the service layer.
-- Created new unit tests for the filtering feature.
+- Tests - Create unit tests for the filtering feature.
-- Updated API documentation to include the new filtering query parameter.
+- Doc - Updated API documentation to include the new filtering query parameter.
+- Fix - Solve an issue with filter by species method.

 ---